EyringMLClimateGroup/behrens22james_SPCAM_VED/README.md

 Main Repository Author: Stephan Rasp - <raspstephan@gmail.com> - https://raspstephan.github.io

-Thank you for checking out this fork of the CBRAIN repository (https://github.com/raspstephan/CBRAIN-CAM), dedicated to building VAEs for learning convective processes in SPCAM.
+Thank you for checking out this fork of the CBRAIN repository (https://github.com/raspstephan/CBRAIN-CAM), dedicated to building VEDs and VAEs for learning convective processes in SPCAM.
 This is a working repository, which means that the most current commit might not always be the most functional or documented.

 The current release on zenodo can be found here: